-342 ECONOMICS AND FINANCIAL LITERACY Required: 0.50 credit Grade 11, 12
+342 FINANCIAL LITERACY Grade 11, 12

 This semester long class gives an overview of our nation's economic system.
 We will look at both micro- and macro-economic topics such as personal finance, banking and budgeting, as well as world trade and the global economy.